-The most vulnerable point in the business development continuum is the handoff from capture to proposal management.
+The most vulnerable point in the business development continuum is the handoff from capture manager to proposal management.
 This transfer to the proposal team seems to fail often.
 But why is that?

 We see this time after time- the capture team creates a strong, defensible win strategy that by all measures should give the company an excellent chance of prevailing over the competition, but it never gets fully implemented by the proposal team management despite best intentions by all parties.